Matzo/Jails/README.md

 Jails
 =====

-AB testing framework for iOS and Android native apps
+AB testing framework for native apps of iOS and Android.

 iOS
 ----